 The group is usually broken up into four or five subgroups that work on topics such as transparent electrodes, long-term stability of polymer solar cells, device physics and morphology of polymer bulk heterojunctions, fundamental science of perovskite semiconductors, and tandem solar cells.
 Prof. McGehee sometimes meets with individuals, but usually meets with an entire subgroup, which normally consists of two to four people.
-We have some group-wide meetings and lots of meetings with collaborators, such as Hema Karunadasa (Chemistry), Alberto Salleo (Materials Science), Mike Toney (SLAC), Jean-Luc Bredas, Aram Amassian and Pierre Bueajuge (KAUST), Gui Bazan, Queyen Nguyen and Alan Heeger (UCSB), Michael Graetzel (EPFL), Mark Thompson (USC) and Tonio Buonassissi (MIT).
+We have some group-wide meetings and lots of meetings with collaborators, such as Hema Karunadasa (Chemistry), Alberto Salleo (Materials Science), Mike Toney (SLAC), Jean-Luc Bredas, Aram Amassian and Pierre Beaujuge (KAUST), Gui Bazan, Queyen Nguyen and Alan Heeger (UCSB), Michael Graetzel (EPFL), Seth Marder (Georgia Tech), Jonathan Caspar (DuPont) and Tonio Buonassissi (MIT).

 When students join the group, they usually spend their first nine months learning from the older students and working on a small project of their own.
 After they are done with their first year of classes, they sometimes take over the project of a graduating student, but usually come up with their own idea and go in a new direction.